mwgribben/abc-of-chairmanship/7_closing.markdown

 ### Adjournment of meeting

 A motion for the adjournment of the meeting is usually moved in the form ‘That the meeting be now adjourned’, although sometimes the motion may be worded ‘That the chair leave the chair’.
-A motion for the adjournment of the meeting (which does not mention any date) must be put to the vote immediately it is moved and seconded, and no debate or speeches of any kind should be allowed if its obvious intention is to shelve the business.
+A motion for the adjournment of the meeting (which does not mention any date) must be put to the vote immediately once it is moved and seconded, and no debate or speeches of any kind should be allowed if its obvious intention is to shelve the business.
 If the motion is carried, the effect is to dispose of the main question without a vote being taken on it.
 When the meeting again assembles, the original motion could again be moved, and a new debate be held on it.

 If the adjournment of the meeting is moved as a separate motion when there is no other question under discussion, for the genuine purpose of fixing the date of the next meeting, the motion may be discussed or amended in the ordinary way.